CEO / Founding Partner

 Raffaela was born in Smithtown, NY and raised in the small town of Sayville, New York on Long Island.
 She has formal education and training with the Berkshire Theatre Group and the CAP 21 acting conservatory.
 She graduated from the Long Island Performing Arts and Technical High School and attended Sarah Lawrence College, where she studied liberal arts.

-She recently starred in the upcoming feature film, Reach alongside Garrett Clayton (Hairspray Live, Teen Beach 1, and Teen Beach 2) and Jordan Doww (Relationship Status).
+She recently starred in the feature film, Reach alongside Garrett Clayton (Hairspray Live, Teen Beach 1, and Teen Beach 2) and Jordan Doww (Relationship Status).

 Chief Operations Coordinator / Executive Assistant